Who We Are

-Uyghurs (alternatively spelled Uighurs, Uygurs, etc.) are ethnically and culturally a Turkic people living in the areas of Central Asia commonly known as East Turkestan.
-The area is vast, constituting one-sixth of the total land area under the control of the People’s Republic of China.
+The Uyghur Region is vast, constituting one-sixth of the total land area under the control of the People’s Republic of China.
 The Uyghurs have a rich cultural history going back almost 4,000 years.
-Before embracing Islam in tenth century, Uyghurs believed in Buddhism, Manichaeism and Nestorian Christianity.
-Today, Uyghurs practice a moderate form of Sufi Islam and lead predominantly secular lives.
+Before embracing Islam in the tenth century, Uyghurs practiced Buddhism, Manichaeism, and Nestorian Christianity, and speak a distinctive language written in Latin, Cyrillic, and Arabic alphabets.

 East Turkistan has a rich and distinctive history, enhanced by its position in Central Asia, part of the ancient Silk Road bridging Turkic, Arabic, Persian, and European cultures to the west with China to the east.

 Why Our Voice Matters